Clear Waves / RF Spectrum Analyzer

 This feature is used for locating open frequency space in crowded RF environments or used to assist in properly spacing transmitters for frequency coordination.
 Using parameters that were set in the Control Panel a user specifies a signal strength to be used as the ‘White Space Threshold’, the minimum open space required for each transmitter (bandwidth), and the minimum spacing between adjacent transmitters (band-guard).
 The open spaces are then graphically displayed.
 It’s designed perfect for locating open frequency space in crowded RF environments, or to help insure proper spacing for frequency coordination.
 The Intermodulation Distortion (IMD) module can also be applied to obtain optimal channel assignments for your wireless audio gear.

-Utilizing the existing hardware designs offered by the RF Explorer and Signal Hound spectrum analyzers we have engineered software that is geared toward sound reinforcement users.
+Utilizing the existing hardware platforms offered by the RF Explorer and Signal Hound spectrum analyzers, Clear Waves was deliberately designed with sound engineers in mind.
 The software and documentation included with Clear Waves allow even a novice user to get up to speed in no time and start making informed decisions about frequency coordination.
-Though many of its features are well suited for wireless professional audio production and AV integration, Clear Waves is a sensitive and accurate, broadband RF spectrum analyzer that is an excellent tool for general commercial and industrial RF work where the goal is to monitor for RF interference and coordinate multiple wireless transmitters.
+Though many of its features are well suited for wireless professional audio production, Clear Waves is a sensitive and accurate, broadband RF spectrum analyzer that is an excellent tool for general commercial and industrial RF work where the goal is to monitor for RF interference and coordinate multiple wireless transmitters.

 Clear Waves is a very unique tool.
 There is no other product on the market that combines both real-time RF spectrum and intermodulation analysis with automatic charting of open white space and optimal channel assignments.
-Affordably priced (with prices beginning at $295 USD), Clear Waves is a “game changer” — imagine no more guess work when it comes to configuring your wireless gear.
+Affordably priced (beginning at $295 USD), Clear Waves is a “game changer” — imagine no more guess work when it comes to configuring your wireless gear.